-Alright, so I thought that after last month’s thrilling conclusion to our Pentesting 101 series I’d be able to resist talking about hacking for a while.
+All right!
+I thought that after last month’s thrilling conclusion to our Pen Testing 101 series I would be able to resist talking about ethical hacking for a while.
 No such luck, folks!
-This month I want to talk about a slick new (to me, anyway) tool called Sparta, and how it can greatly streamline and simplify the early steps of a penetration test.
+This month I want to talk about a slick new (to me, anyway) tool called Sparta and how it can greatly streamline and simplify the early steps of a penetration test.

 Enumeration is critical (even if it is kinda boring)

 When I first got started in pen testing, I hated when I’d hear seasoned professionals say “Enumeration is the most important part of a pen test.”
 Why?
 Because I found enumeration to be annoying and tedious – usually involving a combination of time-intensive tools.
 Then, even after I had a snapshot of the systems I was up against, it was still rather difficult to document the checking of each port and service so I knew when it was time to move on to the next host.

 After the Kali Linux distribution updated to version 2.0 this summer, I grabbed a copy and started going through the programs menu and kicking the tires on tools I wasn’t familiar with.
 Little did I know one tool would bring me immense joy and time savings in the enumeration department.